vlstill/tedi/aim.md

 ## A LLVM-Based Program Transformation for Analysis of Relaxed Memory Models

 A large number of verifiers and analysers with support for parallel programs lack support for relaxed memory models and assume sequential consistency.
-While it is possible to extend these verifiers to relaxed memory models directly in many cases, we believe that an easier and more versatile path lies in transformation of the input formalism for these analysers, as done for example by \cite{Alglave2013}.
+While it is possible to extend these verifiers to relaxed memory models directly in many cases, we believe that an easier and more versatile path lies in transformation of the input formalism for these analysers, as done for example by \cite{Alglave2013} or \cite{Abdulla2017}.
 This way, the input program is transformed into another program which, when run under SC, simulates runs of the original program under a given relaxed memory model.

 The most promising approach in this direction seems to be usage of the LLVM Intermediate Representation (LLVM IR) as the source and target for the transformation.